Our approach to responsible business

 - We work hard to reduce our environmental impact by sending no waste to landfill, recycling our office equipment and locally sourcing food across our offices

-- Our Procurement for Mutual Good programme supports a greener, more diverse and more ethical supply chain
+- Our Procurement for Mutual Good programme supports a greener, more inclusive and more ethical supply chain

 Goal 13: Climate action